sigilliath/Exercises/README.md

 # Ex6
 Exercise 6 done on 20.05.2021.
 It was to make a program which checks if input word (string) is a palyndrome.
 I also made the same thing but in one line of code.
 This program is written in polish language.

+# Ex7
+Exercise 7 done on 20.05.2021.
+It is a list comprehension exercise.
+I was tasked to write a one line of code which would take a list and print another one with only even numbers from first list.

+# Ex8
+Exercise 8 done on 20.05.2021r.
+It is a program which lets two players play a game of 'Rock, Paper, Scissor'.
+Unfortunately, I still don't know how to hide player input from another player but other than that the program is fully operatable.